How to start a

 Infinite stories.

-The Sisterhood of the Traveling Junk Journal is a creative, heart-centered way to connect artists, writers, and crafters through a single journal that journeys from one sister to the next — each adding her own unique touch before passing it along.
+The Sisterhood of the Traveling Journal is a creative, heart-centered way to connect artists, writers, and crafters through a journal that journeys from one sister to the next; each adding her own unique touch before passing it along.

 Here’s how to start your own: